We sat down with our Co-founder, Jordy Kay, to chat about his background, the start of Great Wrap and his vision for Great Wrap.

 How do you make compostable stretch wrap?

 "Our first formula was made from PLA.
 PLA usually requires intensive agriculture that can be detrimental to the environment, and we want to offer products that solve problems, not create them.
-So, our product today is made from potato waste and a mix of other compostable biopolymers - it’s also certified compostable.
-Using food waste as the main raw ingredient means that we can contribute to the circular economy and solve more than one problem at a time.
+So, our product today is made from food waste and a mix of other compostable biopolymers.
+Using food waste as a raw ingredient means that we can contribute to the circular economy and solve more than one problem at a time.

-We use food waste to create our wrap.
-It’s mainly made of potato left over from making french fries and chips!
-The potato waste that we use to create Great Wrap is processed into resin pallets.
-This resin, combined with our special formula, goes through the extrusion process.
+The food waste that we use to create Great Wrap is processed into resin pallets.
+This resin, combined with our mix of compostable biopolymers, goes through the extrusion process.
 This basically means our Great Wrap recipe is heated up and then stretched out into a thin film that gets rolled onto a cardboard roll like you would recognise (it kind of looks like honey before it’s stretched out).
 Once our rolls come off our machine, our amazing factory team manages quality control and packs all of our orders.
 They’re the real heroes at Great Wrap!"

 We hear a lot about biodegradable plastics and packaging.
 How does compostable wrap differ from this?